-9/11 impacted me more this year than last, thanks to my students.
+9/11 impacted me on a deeper level last year than it had in the past, thanks to my students.

-As I was planning this semester’s coursework and assignments, I saw that I had class on 9/11, and I didn’t think much about it.
-Even the weekend before when I saw that 9/11 was Wednesday, I made what seemed like an insignificant mental note and refocused on my to-do list.
+Last year, while planning the semester’s coursework and assignments, I saw that I had a class on 9/11.
+I didn’t think much about it.
+Even the weekend before when I saw that 9/11/19 was going to fall on a Wednesday, I made what seemed like an insignificant mental note and refocused on my to-do list.

-On most days my to-do list feels like a bunch of obligations I feel compelled to take care of, and the sense of responsibility outweighs pride and joy I might otherwise take in my to-dos.
+Most days, my to-do list feels like a bunch of obligations I feel compelled to take care of, and the sense of responsibility outweighs the pride and joy I might otherwise take in my to-dos.

 Class starts with 10-15 minutes of a mindfulness and/or self-awareness journaling exercise.
 When I lined up each exercise with each class during the summer, I was mostly thinking of progression and pairing with class topics.

-On my way to class that morning the DJs on the radio were recalling where they were when they heard the news.
-The female DJ shared that her mom woke her up that morning and told her to turn on the news.
-She was annoyed.
-But once she realized the severity of the situation, she felt awful for being annoyed by her mom calling.
+On my way to class that morning, the DJs on the radio were recalling where they were when they heard the news.
+The female DJ shared that her mom woke her up with a call that morning and told her to turn on the news.
+She was annoyed, but once she realized the severity of the situation, she felt awful for being annoyed by her mom calling.

-She was in college at the time and went to class, because she didn’t know what else to do.
+She was in college at the time and went to class because she didn’t know what else to do.
 She tried carrying on as though things were normal, but they were not.
-The professor told her to go home, call her mom.
-Then another student showed up and she told that student to do the same thing.
+The professor told her to go home and call her mom.
+Then another student showed up and the professor told that student to do the same thing.
 “No one knows what to do right now.”

 I had thought that I would let the day slide by without mentioning it, until I was on my way to class listening to the DJs recall their thoughts and emotions, forcing me to recall mine.

-I was a young professional, finally having found my path in recruiting, eager to get to the next level and interface with client and candidates.
-It was taking too long.
+I was a young professional, finally having found my path in recruiting, eager to get to the next level, and interface with clients and candidates.
+But it was taking too long.
 I was starting to get bored.
-I was wishing for change, and asking for change, but I wasn’t doing much more about it, like looking for a different job.
+I was yearning for change, but I wasn’t doing much to actually change things, like looking for a different job.

 I loved my boss and the other women in my office.
 I was sure I would eventually learn new skills from them if I stuck it out, but I was more excited by my lunch break run than by the work I was doing.

-Then one seemingly average, beautiful day, a call came in.
-It was the managing director’s parents.
-I heard her voice sounding shocked.
-My first thought was that something terrible had happened to one of her parents, but then she came in shaking with tears in her eyes and told us that a plane just crashed into the World Trade Center, and they think it was on purpose.
+Then one seemingly average, beautiful day, a call came in for the managing director.
+I remember overhearing her voice as she was on the call.
+She sounded shocked.
+My first thought was that something terrible must have happened in her family, but then she shared the news with the rest of the office.
+Shaking with tears in her eyes, she told us that a plane just crashed into the World Trade Center, and they think it was on purpose.

-I can hardly remember what happened next.
-I know that we had dropped everything to search for news online.
+I can barely remember what happened next.
+I know that we dropped everything to search for news online.
 I might have found a live stream.
 The managing director went out to buy a TV to bring it into the office.

 I had been working on a call list of management consultants in the DC area at that moment.
 There was no chance I would be reaching anyone now.

-I know I called my brother.
+I remember calling my brother.
 I called my mom, dad, and boyfriend.

 What do we do?
 What can we do?

-By 11 AM we were told that we could go home if we wanted.
+By 11 AM, we were told that we could go home if we needed to.
 I didn’t want to be alone.
 I didn’t want to take my run in a national park.
-Who knew what kind of targets they had.
+Who knew if they had other targets.
 Eventually, I went home and tried to process what was going on.

 Returning to work felt strange.
 I had called candidates who were working on the exact floors where one plane hit.
 How could work ever seem important again for me or them?

-Armed Forces enrollment spiked, as did people quitting their jobs, even in the midst of impending economical impacts of which we could not yet predict the severity.
+Armed Forces enrollment spiked, as did the number of people quitting their jobs, even in the midst of impending economical impacts.

-By the time I got to campus, I was in tears struggling to compose myself.
+By the time I got to campus that day last year, I was in tears struggling to compose myself.
 I thought for sure that I should make mention to my students of such a significant day in our country’s history, but also wondered how I could keep from ugly crying, which I felt like doing at the time.

-As class begun, I assessed my composure and decided I would introduce that day’s journal exercise by talking about 9-11, and it wasn’t until I spoke that the synchronicity of the events, to me being there with them in that moment, and what I was dedicating my career to doing, and the journal entry clicked.
+As class began, I assessed my composure and decided I would introduce that day’s journal exercise by talking about 9/11.
+It wasn’t until I spoke that the synchronicity of the events, to me being there with them at that moment and what I was dedicating my career to, that the journal entry clicked.
 And the tears came, but I didn’t fight them.

-This particular day I challenged the students to think about Brules that they were following – BS rules made up by someone else about how to be successful and happy that aren’t authentic or in alignment with what would really make them successful and happy.
+This particular day, I challenged the students to think about Brules that they were following – BS rules made up by someone else about how to be successful and happy that are not authentic or in alignment with what would really make them successful and happy.

-I told them how a good percentage of my clients come to me after or in the middle of successful careers because something is missing – some joy, some impact, some contribution that hasn’t made the time that they spent building their career as meaningful as they thought it was at one time.
+I told them how a good percentage of my clients come to me after or in the middle of successful careers because something is missing – some joy, some impact, some contribution that hasn’t been made after building their career, as meaningful as they thought it was at one time.
 I urged them to make sure they were defining their own happiness and success.
-What they were learning would help them make sure that at any point in the future they can reinvent themselves and their definition of success.
+What they were learning would help them make sure that at any point in the future, they could reinvent themselves and their definition of success.

 These students were just kids when 9/11 happened.
-Some of them may have no memory of it because they were too small, and the older ones probably weren’t old enough to be told the truth of what had happened.
-Surely, at some point as they got older, they learned about these events from a 3rd party observational perspective.
+Some of them may have no memory of it because they were too young, and the older ones probably weren’t old enough to be told the truth of what had happened.
+Surely, at some point, as they got older, they learned about these events from a 3rd party observational perspective.

-My mission of making work a worthwhile way to spend time away from what’s really important was solidified by 9/11 the day and the aftermath – the recession, my layoff, my struggle to land meaningful work again, my realization that I no longer wanted to reject candidates, I wanted to help them.
+My mission of making work a worthwhile way to spend time away from what’s really important was solidified by 9/11, both the day and the aftermath – the recession, my layoff, my struggle to land meaningful work again, and my realization that I no longer wanted to reject candidates – I wanted to help them.